Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-react.md

 ![Yeoman generator](images/yo-office.png)
 >**Note**: If you are prompted to overwrite **package.json**, answer **No** (do not overwrite).

 3. Open the manifest file (i.e., the file in the root directory of your app with a name ending in "manifest.xml").
-Replace all occurrences of `https://localhost:3000` with `http://localhost:3000` and save your changes.
+Replace all occurrences of `https://localhost:3000` with `http://localhost:3000` and save the file.

 4. Sideload the add-in within Excel by following the instructions for the platform you'll be using to run your add-in.
     - Windows: [Sideload Office Add-ins for testing on Windows](../testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md)